codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

    * simplify methods, e.g. inline negative methods

 FP approach with DAO/type/struct
+0. choose struct which is a leaf in usage and does not use other structs/data
 1. create static inner class with wrong name
 2. create struct with fields I want to wrap (local or global), use same names, fields public
    * if fields are only set, make them final and set in constructor/creation